 1. Participate in the Virtual Charity Fair (VCF)

-- For videos, you will need charity name, web address, 5-digit CFC number, your primary cause area, charity type, video title, video transcript, video thumbnail photo, and the video mp4 file (50MB max size).
+- For videos, you will need charity name, web address, 5-digit CFC number, your primary cause area, cause of the week, charity type, video title, video transcript, video thumbnail photo, and the video mp4 file (50MB max size).
 Videos must be 60-seconds or less, be captioned, and comply with the standards in section 508 of the Rehabilitiation Act.
-Read more about Video Compliance (coming soon!).
+Read more about Video Compliance.
 Don't have a video yet?
-Learn how to create a compelling CFC Video using just a Smartphone (coming soon!).
+Learn how to create a compelling CFC Video using just a Smartphone.

-- For stories, you will need charity name, web address, 5-digit CFC number, primary cause area, charity type, photo title, photo file (hi-res, 300 dpi), photo caption, photo credit, story title, story body (limit 750 words).
+- For stories, you will need charity name, web address, 5-digit CFC number, primary cause area, cause of the week, charity type, photo title, photo file (hi-res, 300 dpi), photo caption, photo credit, story title, story body (limit 750 words).

 2. Encourage Volunteering